tjunghans/react-list/README.md

 ### List item properties

 - `cssClass`: If an item object contains the property `cssClass` it will be applied to the rendered `<li>` element.
-- `value`: If an item object contains the property `value` is used as the item label if no custom `itemComponent` is given.
+- `value`: If an item object contains the property `value`, it is used as the item label if no custom `itemComponent` is given.